Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/RepresentativeResearchGroups.md

 ## Darrell Whitley from Colorado State University

+* Whitley, D., Rana, S. and Heckendorn, R.B., 1999.
+The island model genetic algorithm: On separability, population size and convergence.
+Journal of Computing and Information Technology, 7(1), pp.33-47.
 * Whitley, D. and Starkweather, T., 1990.
 Genitor II: A distributed genetic algorithm.
 Journal of Experimental & Theoretical Artificial Intelligence, 2(3), pp.189-214.
 * Starkweather, T., Whitley, D. and Mathias, K., 1990, October.
 Optimization using distributed genetic algorithms.
 In International Conference on Parallel Problem Solving from Nature (pp. 176-185).
 Springer, Berlin, Heidelberg.
 * Gordon, V.S. and Whitley, D., 1993.
 Serial and parallel genetic algorithms as function optimizers.
 In International Conference on Genetic Algorithms (pp. 177-183).